Prayer for the dead: Tradition

 Prayer for the dead is well documented within early Christianity, both among prominent Church Fathers and the Christian community in general.
+In the Catholic Church the assistance that the dead receive by prayer on their behalf is linked with the process of purification known as purgatory.
 In Eastern Orthodoxy, Christians pray for "such souls as have departed with faith, but without having had time to bring forth fruits worthy of repentance".
-In the Catholic Church the assistance that the dead receive by prayer on their behalf is linked with the process of purification known as purgatory.
-While prayer for the dead continues in both these traditions and in those of Oriental Orthodoxy and of the Assyrian Church of the East, many Protestant groups reject the practice.
+While prayer for the dead continues in both these traditions and in those of Oriental Orthodoxy and the Assyrian Church of the East, many Protestant groups reject the practice.

 The tomb of the Christian Abercius of Hieropolis in Phrygia (latter part of the 2nd century) bears the inscription: "Let every friend who observes this pray for me", i.e. Abercius, who throughout speaks in the first person.

 The inscriptions in the Roman catacombs bear similar witness to the practice, by the occurrence of such phrases as: